jp-davy/laravel-sage-insynch/README.md

 You can add any fields to the migrations as you wish, and add any methods to the models, including any eloquent relationships.
 Some basic eloquent relationships have been included, but your ERP installation may be customized differently.

 ## Contributing

+Using Laravel and have a newer or different version of Sage?
+Please feel free to submit a PR adding in those files into another root directory.

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`